 The next day we tried our luck at morning dew drops, flowers, and landscapes near our favorite beach on the Oregon Coast.
-In order to try the film for portraiture, we Left: NPZ 800 permitted hand-held shooting (1/60 at f/5.6) in existing tungsten lighting.
-Bottom left: Colors are accurate in heavy overcast lighting.
-Below: Despite its high speed, NPZ 800 is a good scenic film.

-lined up a few willing candidates-Pat the local fireman, Kim the veterinary technician and Al the welder.
+In order to try the film for portraiture, we lined up a few willing candidates-Pat the local fireman, Kim the veterinary technician and AI the welder.

 When we arrived at the local fire station, we were informed that we would have to wait.
 The crew was out on an important run-a cat up a tree.
 When they finally returned and we finished snickering, we found a willing candidate to pose for the film test.
 Fireman Pat was photographed using the heavy overcast light coming through the front doors of the fire station.
-Exposure times ran from 1⁄250 to 1⁄200 and provided us a good f-stop range.
+Exposure times ran from 1/250 to 1/500 and provided us a good f-stop range.